coder/devcontainer-features/CONTRIBUTING.md

-# Contributing to Coder's Dev Container Features
+# Contributing to DanielleMaywood's Dev Container Features

-This guide contains information about how to contribute to this collection of dev container Features maintained by Coder.
+This guide contains information about how to contribute to this collection of dev container Features maintained by DanielleMaywood.

 ## Current Features